Feyerabend/bb/workbook/projects/ch01/numbers/FRAC.md

 #### Explanation

-1. Symbolic Expression Handling: Each operation (add, subtract, multiply, divide) constructs a symbolic expression and assigns it to symbolic_expr.
+1. Symbolic expressions: Each operation (add, subtract, multiply, divide) constructs a symbolic expression and assigns it to symbolic_expr.
 We use snprintf to ensure string safety, formatting the symbolic expression as a readable string.

-2. Comparison Functions: Functions like is_equal, is_greater, and is_less perform comparisons on the
+2. Comparisons: Functions like is_equal, is_greater, and is_less perform comparisons on the
    fractions, allowing conditional logic based on their relationships.

-3. Conditional Logic with if_greater: This function takes two SymbolicFraction instances and two string messages (result_if_true and result_if_false).
+3. Conditional `if_greater`: This function takes two SymbolicFraction instances and two string messages (result_if_true and result_if_false).
 It uses is_greater to check if one fraction is greater than the other and prints the appropriate message.